hbctraining/Intro-to-ChIPseq/lessons/diffbind_differential_peaks.md

 ### Setting up

+> **NOTE:** In order for you to follow this lesson you will need to have all of the required input files.
+The instructions for this can be found in the "Setting up" section of the [ChIPQC using R lesson](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/QC_quality_metrics_R.html). **Please run through this before proceeding.**

 1. Open up RStudio and open up the `chipseq-project` that we created previously.
 2. Open up a new R script ('File' -> 'New File' -> 'Rscript'), and save it as `diffbind.R`